zhenqi-he/zhenqi-he.github.io/_pages/publications.md

 </div>

 <div class="w3-container">
 <p>This paper proposes a lightweight multi-task framework for nuclei segmentation, namely TransNuSeg, as the first attempt at an entirely Swin-Transformer driven architecture.
 Innovatively, to alleviate the prediction inconsistency between branches, we propose a self-distillation loss that regulates the consistency between the nuclei decoder and normal edge decoder.
-And an innovative attention-sharing scheme that shares attention heads amongst all decoders is employed to leverage the high correlation between tasks. [<a href=".. /_publications/TransNuSeg A Lightweight Multi-task Transformer for Nuclei Segmentation.pdf"> paper</a>] [ <a href="https://github.com/zhenqi-he/transnuseg"> code</a> ]</p>
+And an innovative attention-sharing scheme that shares attention heads amongst all decoders is employed to leverage the high correlation between tasks. [<a href="https://zhenqi-he.github.io/_publications/TransNuSeg A Lightweight Multi-task Transformer for Nuclei Segmentation.pdf"> paper</a>] [ <a href="https://github.com/zhenqi-he/transnuseg"> code</a> ]</p>
 </div>